Instagram wants you to believe that a "calm space" requires a West Elm sofa, a Himalayan salt lamp, and a $200 essential oil diffuser. It doesn't.

 Conclusion

 Your home should be your recharge station, not another source of stress.
-By subtracting clutter and manipulating light, you can turn even a chaotic apartment into an oasis.
+By subtracting clutter, manipulating light, and creating a dedicated "Peace Corner," you can turn even a chaotic apartment into an oasis.

 Try This Today: Clear off ONE surface (a coffee table or nightstand) completely.
 Leave it empty.
 Notice how it feels to look at it.